Auto Insurance Quotes

 Most auto insurance policies are made up of several coverage types.
 Each one protects you in a different way.

-1. Liability Coverage (Required in Most States)
+(Required in Most States)

 Liability insurance pays for injuries and property damage you cause to others in an accident.

-• Bodily Injury Liability – Medical bills, lost wages, and legal costs for other people.
+Medical bills, lost wages, and legal costs.

 Liability coverage does not pay for your own injuries or vehicle damage.

-2. Collision Coverage
+Collision Coverage

-• Hit another car
+• Hit Another Car

 • Roll your vehicle